Welcome to our guide to living room storage options!

 For example, the multiple levels of storage afforded to you by this option:

-There are drawers in the bottom of the table, and the top is also removable, revealing two storage cubbies.
+There are drawers at the bottom of the table, and the top is also removable, revealing two storage cubbies.

 Or, if you prefer, you can get a table with a little more versatility: